 Its bright and showy flowers make colorful mounds when planted in beds and borders, whereas the plant size also makes it ideal for use as a groundcover.

-The plant has a relatively long vase life so bring some of its white, pink or red flowers indoors to add a pop of color to your living room.
+Peruvian lily care is easy.
+The plant has a relatively long vase life, so bring some of its white, pink, or red flowers indoors to add a pop of color to your living room.